schroffl/ccpm/client/README.md

 $ pastebin get GuLjbc5i /ccpm
 ```

+## Guide on Publishing Your First Package
+If you want to publish packages via CCPM, take a look at [this](/client/QUICKSTART.md) QuickStart Guide.

 ## <a name="disclaimer-versioning"></a> Versioning
 Currently, [Semantic Versioning](http://semver.org/) is being used, and there are no plans on changing that.